or call us at: (832) 699-9265

 The cause can be many things – a cold, allergies, nasal polyps, or even non-allergic rhinitis (which is a fancy name for chronic sneezing or congestion with no apparent cause).

-Symptoms of a sinus infection include thick nasal discharge, pressure and pain around the eyes and face, headache, nasal obstruction, congestion, post nasal drip, cold symptoms, and a fever or cough.
+Symptoms of a sinus infection include thick nasal discharge, pressure and pain around the eyes and face, headache, nasal obstruction, congestion, post nasal drip, cold symptoms, and fever or cough.

 If your symptoms are above the neck (runny nose, sore throat or congestion), your body should be able to handle your standard exercise routine – but if your symptoms go below the neck (frequent cough, upset stomach, fever, fatigue or any chest issues), make sure to avoid your regular routine.
 If you are determined to try to fit some active time in, make sure to listen to your body, drink double the amount of fluids you normally would, and rest as soon as you need to.